This article was first published on 28 December 2019; updated on 3 January 2026.

 At the Malaysia-Singapore border, it will take you around 30 minutes for immigration processes.
 It’s hassle-free in Malaysia, but Singapore is more strict.

-Malaysia is my second favorite country after Thailand because of its diversity and vibe.
+In Southeast Asia, Malaysia is my second favorite country after Thailand because of its diversity and vibe.
 The people’s humility manifests their love to their country.
+Where progress does not erase culture.
+Where people choose parks over pressure, family over frenzy.

 Also, because of its cheap gas and diesel, families in Malaysia, according to our tour guide, averagely own four cars.
 But, Manila traffic is still heavier because of Malaysia’s good transportation system and road system.
 Malaysian people like to take their own cars instead of the public transportation because they appreciate more time with their family.
 Most of them choose to stay home or enjoy the parks with their loved ones.
 And that is the culture I love most about Malaysia.